 Winthrop’s Emergency Management Team continues to watch winter storm predictions and consult with local, county, and state agencies.

-Although the forecast shows minimal to no snow accumulation for our area, there is still a concern for dangerous road conditions on Thursday morning due to a drop in temperature tonight.
+Although the forecast shows minimal to no snow accumulation for our area, there is still a concern for dangerous road conditions on Tuesday due to a significant drop in temperature Monday night.

 Students: